JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Raw files

-To load any file as a byte array, use the `Res.readBytes()` function:
+To load any file as a byte array, use the `Res.readBytes(path)` function:

 ```kotlin
 suspend fun readBytes(path: String): ByteArray